granludo/safeaieducation/index.md

 version 0.3.0 12 September 2024

+If you want so sign the manifesto, please fill in this [form](https://docs.google.com/forms/d/e/1FAIpQLSeNWtOXgnCVYtbCUH7-LGIZCkh9pKkBiN1srctzAGsS-aHw9Q/viewform?pli=1).

 ## Preamble

 In the rapidly evolving landscape of education, Artificial Intelligence (AI) offers great prospects for improving learning experiences, streamline administrative tasks, and support both students and educators.
 However, with these advances come significant responsibilities.